ZoiGalanidpsd19014/Digital-Storytelling-Individual-Assignment/my_report/README.md

 <br>![sparks_settings](https://user-images.githubusercontent.com/100948882/236504520-60720f7a-895c-4389-93f8-ee2f791d3738.png)

 <br>After the particles were right, I putted them in a lamp where i would later focus my camera on as a scene to the timeline.
-So with 3 smoke particles of method one and a spark particle of method 2, the VFX was over.<br>
+So with 3 smoke particles with method one and a spark particle with method 2, the VFX part was over.<br>

 <h4><br>SFX<br></h4>